This page might contain affiliate links, which will earn us a commission. As an Amazon Associate we earn from qualifying purchases.

 The female conure will incubate the egg for 23-27 days.
 Though males rarely incubate eggs, they sometimes can sit on them for a few days.

-How Many Eggs Will Conures Lay at Once?
+How Many Eggs do Conures Lay at Once?

 However, not all eggs in a clutch will hatch after they are laid.
 Some conures abandon their eggs and will not incubate them while others break them.
 Egg abandoning is typical in hand-raised birds.
 It has also been observed in conures that are uncomfortable being in their cages and resort to guarding their nest boxes.